 - A temporary IAM user that grants Oracle personnel the authorization and permissions to upload the data from your transfer disks to your designated Oracle Cloud Infrastructure Object Storage bucket.
 Delete this temporary user after your data is uploaded to Oracle Cloud Infrastructure.
 See Preparing for Data Transfer.

-Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Data Transfer Disk.
+Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Disk-Based Data Transfer.

 Performing prerequisite tasks in preparation for transfer data